 what is your vision for success and plan for achieving your goals?
 How will you make an impact with the degree that you are pursuing at the personal, community, and/or global levels?
 (Max.
 350 words)

-- Financial Information – Scholarships are awarded on the basis of merit.
+- Financial Information – The studentships are awarded on the basis of merit.
 However, to determine the amount of your award, we need information about your financial needs and how you expect to meet them in the next academic year.
 In addition, if selected and you are applying for more than the minimum award, you will need to provide more detailed financial information when requested in spring.